biniyamyohannes/website/_posts/2025-08-26-mlflow-infra-bootstrapping.md

 ## Motivation

-A containerized MLflow stack provides a consistent experiment tracking and model registry service that can be reused across future projects.
+A containerized MLflow stack provides experiment tracking and a model registry that can be reused across projects.
 Postgres and S3 provide persistent storage, and Docker Compose makes the environment easy to spin up or extend.

 ## Implementation